 Professional Certificate in Children and Loss

-The Professional Certificate in Children and Loss aims provides participants who work with bereaved children with an informed understanding of bereavement and loss in children and adolescents.
+This Professional Certificate in Children and Loss aims to equip professionals who work with children with an informed understanding of bereavement and loss in children and adolescents.

 Specific educational objectives

-The programme provides students with knowledge, skills, attitudes and value to:
+The programme aims to equip students with the knowledge, skills, attitudes and values to:

-Evaluate different types of loss experienced by children at different stages in their development e.g. younger children and adolescents, loss through separation and divorce
+- Evaluate the different types of loss issues experienced by children at different stages in their development e.g. younger children and adolescents, loss through separation and divorce.

-Critically appraise therapeutic interventions, including art and clay and group work with children
+- Critically appraise therapeutic interventions – including art and clay.

 MODULE 1 – UNDERSTANDING CHILDREN & LOSS